T-U-R-A/tura-coding-book/Concepts.typ

   01111111111111111111111111111111
 $

 The way to convert from binary to decimal using this signed format is the realised the rightmost bit represents $-2^31$ instead of positive $2^31$.
-So to write a negative number in binary, you can set the rightmost bit to 1 and then find what number you need to add to $-2^31$ to get $-n$.
+So to write a negative number in binary, you can set the rightmost bit to 1 and then find what number to add to $-2^31$ to get $-n$.
 This would be $2^31 - n$.
 Finding this is a pain however, so there's a much better way:

 Say we want to find out what is -9 in binary.
 First we must take the *1's complement* of positive 9.
 This simply means we flip every bit (0's become 1's and 1's become 0's):